morian/aiostem/README.rst

 The initial goal of ``aiostem`` was to offer better support for events, as there can be many of them coming at a high rate and I noticed that ``stem`` quickly ran into deadlocks and high CPU usage.
-Moreover, I feel like `stem`_ has become too complex and bloated with legacy support, both for a large range of Python versions and support for older versions of Tor.
+Moreover, I feel like `stem`_ provides too many high level APIs and it is hard to know exactly what is performed under the hood.
+It has also become too complex and bloated with legacy code, both for a large range of Python versions and support for old versions of Tor.

 ``Tor v0.4.x`` has been released for many years now, therefore ``aiostem`` focuses the support for ``Tor v0.4.5`` and later, as well as Python 3.11 and later.

+Additionally, ``stem`` does not provide a low-level API around the control protocol, which means that there is time waster registering and unregistering events all around. ``aistem`` focuses on a clean implementation of the low level protocol, providing far better performances when dealing with a higher number of events.

+However, ``aiostem`` is not a drop-in replacement for ``stem`` since we do not handle the following features:
+- Parsing of server and relay descriptors as in ``stem.descriptor`` (we have HS descriptors).
+- Higher (and easier) level APIs mixing commands and events in a single call.
+- Run a Tor daemon from library calls as in ``stem.process``.
+- Download server descriptors as in ``stem.descriptor.remote``.
+- Command line interpreter as in ``stem.interpreter``.
+- Support for older versions of Tor and Python.

 Installation